-For those of you who aren’t familiar with the Finnish Lapphund or “Lappie” as they’re often referred to, you’re in luck!
-Because in this article we’re going to take a few moments and discuss what it might be like to own one of these little guys.
+For those of you who aren’t familiar with the Finnish Lapphund or “Lappie,” as they’re often referred to, you’re in luck!
+Because in this article, we’re going to take a few moments and discuss what it might be like to own one of these little guys.

 And the first thing we want to get out of the way is…

-Ask us, this isn’t a good combination to have deciding to jump on you while your sitting on the couch!
-That said however, just because these guys aren’t great lap dogs doesn’t mean that they don’t have a TON of other admirable qualities that will make them an ideal choice for many families, it just means that they may not be right for everyone!
+Just because these guys are often called “Lappie” does not mean they’re great “lap dogs.”
+Now, that’s not to say that they wouldn’t necessarily “mind” sitting in your lap because they are SUPER friendly and affectionate; it’s just that these little “balls of energy” like to run around a lot and can weigh up to 53 pounds.
+And if you ask us, this isn’t a good combination to have to decide to jump on you while you’re sitting on the couch!
+That said, however, just because these guys aren’t great lap dogs doesn’t mean that they don’t have many other admirable qualities that will make them an ideal choice for many families; it just means that they may not be suitable for everyone!

 This is why…